 The ACT node of the PLN is hosted at the Australian National University (ANU), Canberra.

-Eduardo Eyras, also based at the John Curtin School of Medical Research at ANU, is working on understanding the biology of RNA and cancer using computational methods.
+Eduardo Eyrasis based at the John Curtin School of Medical Research at ANU and is working on understanding the biology of RNA and cancer using computational methods.

 Though not officially part of the PLN, a number of research groups have strong and direct collaborative links between Australia and EMBL scientists.